matloff/polyanNA/README.md

 value, we treat the missingness as informative, with the information being carried in Age.NA.

-It is clear that the insertion of that 0 value can induce substantial bias, say in the regression coefficient of Age.
-But the picture changes radically in the case of a categorical variable (R factor).
+It is clear that the insertion of that 0 value -- fake and likely highly inaccurate data -- can induce substantial bias, say in the regression coefficient of Age.
+Indeed, some authors have dismissed IVM as only useful back in the era before modern, fast computers (Nur, 2010).

+*Case of categorical variables*

+But if one extends IVM to categorical variables, i.e. R factors,  the picture changes radically.

 Say we have a variable EyeColor, taking on values Brown, Blue, Hazel and Green, thus an R factor with these three levels.
 Then instead of trying to impute the NAs, we add a new level, EyeColor.na to this factor.
-This is quite different from simply replacing the value of a variable by 0 as above.
+We now proceed with our regression analysis as usual, using the modified Age variable.

 In a call to, say, R's lm() function, any R factor will be converted to dummy variables, k-1 of them for a k level factor.
 Let's assume we do this explicitly, i.e. make this conversion before calling lm().

+*Bias issue, assumptions*

+This approach is then bias-free, in the sense that all the various conditional distributions involving missingness and our data variables is accounted for.
+To be sure, one must keep in mind that, for instance, a regression coefficient for Brown must now be interpreted as the marginal effect on Y of "eye color known to be brown."
+If one wants to remove that "known to be" qualifier, an assumption is needed (see below.)

+*Extension using a polynomial model*

 Now, note that if single NA values are informative, then pairs or triplets and so on may also carry information.
 In other words, we